Ivan-Dedov/Ivan-Dedov/README.md

 During the 6 months of internship, I regularly used Jira for task management and tools such as Graylog, Grafana and Jaeger for tracking bugs and assuring the stability of our services.

+Continued working there as an employee after the internship.

 ## :desktop_computer: Programming Languages and Tools